Centrattic/conversation-continuation/README.md

 * Some weird thing: sample_riya recognizes the actual friend name when searching lora_out string but not FRIEND_NAME??? weird
 * should I be doing some sort of normalization??
 * figure out how to fix sampling degradation issue. is good at start of sampling but bad later, maybe should reset history? or like p-annealing? think about this
+* make it better at realziing i person who am talking is Riya or something, I should add riya as name maybe.
+Figure out pronouns and people this is really hard or something.
+* waitt do sub-directories need __init__.py.
+Didn't need it to run sampling file inside sampling dir.

 ## Future Ideas